 - In the reflector mode, the particles are diverted so that they fly towards a second detector.
 In addition to extending the flight distance, the reflector also focuses the masses.
 The combination of these two effects makes for higher resolution than in the linear mode.

 The net result is a generation of a mass spectrum which is compared with those of well-characterized organisms available in the reference library database to identify the isolate.

-- Pick a bacterial colony and smear onto a target plate.
+- Pick a bacterial colony and smear it onto a target plate.

-- Add 1-2 ml of matrix consisting α-Cyano-4-hydroxycinnamic acid (CHCA) dissolved in acetonitrile (50%) and 2.5% trifluoroacetic acid on to it and dry it on the target plate (at room air)
+- Add 1-2 µl of a matrix consisting α-Cyano-4-hydroxycinnamic acid (CHCA) dissolved in acetonitrile (50%) and 2.5% trifluoroacetic acid on to it and dry it on the target plate (at room air)

-- Place the target plate in to the plate chamber of the mass spectrometer, close it and perform the analysis.
+- Place the target plate into the plating chamber of the mass spectrometer, close it and perform the analysis.

 Applications in Microbiology